khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 resources from connected system*, all supported devices connected to your Lutron bridge should show up to be added.

+## Supported resources

+There are some differences within LEAP between HomeWorks setups and Ra2 Select/Caseta setups, this driver intends to overcome this differences but there are some resources that were available for testing in one kind of setup and not the other.

+### BUTTON
+Button without feedback, good for Pico controls, but can be used for any Lutron Button.

+### BUTTON WITH LED
+Button with feedback LED, used for Keypads.
+Only available for HomeWorks setups.

+### DIMMER
+Simple dimmer with Level, used for Lutron *Dimmed* zones.

+### SWITCH
+Light with on/off functionality, used for Lutron *Switched* zones.

+### SHADE
+Shade with Level, and Raise/Lower/Stop functionality, used for Lutron *Shade* zones.
+*Not available in test setup, should work as it is pretty similar to ShadeWithTilt, but was not tested.*

+### SHADE WITH TILT
+Shade with Level and Tilt, has Raise/Lower/Stop functionality and also Raise tilt/Lower tilt/Stop tilt, used for Lutron *ShadeWithTilt* zones.

+### SHADE WITH TILT WHEN CLOSED
+Shade with Level and Tilt, has Raise/Lower/Stop functionality and also Raise tilt/Lower tilt/Stop tilt, used for Lutron *ShadeWithTiltWhenClosed* zones.
+*Not available in test setup, should work as it is pretty similar to ShadeWithTilt, but was not tested.*

+### TILT
+Shade with Tilt but no Level, has Raise tilt/Lower tilt/Stop tilt functionality, used for Lutron *Tilt* zones.
+*Not available in test setup, should work as it is pretty similar to ShadeWithTilt, but was not tested.*

+### KETRA DIMMER
+Dimmer with Level, Color, Vibrancy and Color temperature.
+Has SET, SET COLOR, SET VIBRANCY and SET COLOR TEMPERATURE commands.
+Used for SpectrumTune Lutron zones.
+Only available for HomeWorks setups.

+### OCCUPANCY
+GPIO with state, but no commands, reflects the current state of a Lutron Area occupancy.
+_OCCUPANCY reflects exactly the Lutron state, while STATE is 1 if the Area is Occupied and 0 otherwise.
+*This was not tested for Ra2 Select/Caseta, so it might be unstable.*

+### WHITE TUNE
+Dimmer with Level and Color temperature.
+Has SET and SET COLOR TEMPERATURE commands.
+Used for WhiteTune Lutron zones.
+Only available for HomeWorks setups.

+### AREA SCENE
+Button with state, PRESS command selects it as the active scene for the corresponding area.
+State indicates whether it is active, inactive or no scene is active.

+### PRESET
+Button with PRESS command to activate it.
+Only Presets used on buttons or area scenes are retireved automatically, but knowing a preset href one could add it manually to use it.

 <!-- TODO:

 Discovery